yonaskolb/Stylist/README.md

 A style can also be set in Interface Builder in the identity inspector.
 ![Interface Builder set style](Resources/IB_set_style.png)

+> You can also set a `styles` array that will apply multiple styles in order.

 ## 🖍 Style Properties
 Many UIKit views and bar buttons have built in properties that you can set.
 These can be viewed in [Style Properties](Docs/StyleProperties.MD).
 Each style can also reference an array of other styles that will be merged in order